octo-technology/OpenTezos/docs/ligo/language_basic.md

 Type aliasing consists of renaming a given type when the context calls for a more precise name.
 This increases readability and maintainability of your smart contracts.
-For example we can choose to alias a string type as an animal breed - this will allow us to comunicate our intent with added clarity.
+For example, we can choose to alias a string type as an animal breed - this will allow us to communicate our intent with added clarity.

 ```js
 type breed is string